Foundations of automatic feature extraction at LHC--point clouds and graphs: Overview of applications in high energy physics

 Graphs can have varying numbers of nodes and edges for each event, unlike fixed-size inputs in typical CNNs.
 Therefore, GNNs are adaptable to work on different event topologies and can generalize well across various types of particle collisions.
 In an early study, \cite{Abdughani:2018wrw} collision events were represented as event graphs, and the message-passing neural network (MPNN) was used to search for the stop pair production at the LHC.
 Employing GNN for particle-flow (PF) reconstruction in a high-pileup environment has been developed for a general-purpose multilayered particle detector \cite{Pata:2021oez}.
 In ref.~\cite{Anisha:2022ctm}, GNN with a fully connected graph is used to combat comprehensive backgrounds arising from other SM processes, which improves the sensitivity of di-Higgs analysis in the vector-boson fusion production channel.
 Similar architectures are used to improve the four top measurements for SM \cite{Anisha:2023xmh} and constrain the BSM parameter in the context of 2HDM.
 The fully connected graph and architecture used in the four top analysis are illustrated in figure \ref{fig:fourtop}.
 Self-attention to extract features from jet substructure and cross attention mechanism to combine these features for event level classification have also been studied~\cite{Hammad:2023sbd} for BSM searches at LHC showing improved performance compared to simple concatenation of features.
-The triple Higgs boson production bounds are also improved by employing GNN \cite{Stylianou:2023xit}.
+Accurate measurement of the trilinear and quartic Higgs self-couplings is essential to understanding the shape of the Higgs potential and the electroweak phase transition.
+While traditional searches at the LHC using Higgs pair production provide limited constraints, recent studies using Graph Neural Networks (GNNs) have shown promise in improving these bounds \cite{Stylianou:2023xit}.
 Topological graph algorithms were also developed to reconstruct intermediate particles and address combinatorial challenges in full hadronic decays $t\bar{t}$ \cite{Ehrke:2023cpn}.
 Recently, hypergraph representations \cite{Birch-Sykes:2024gij} have been employed to demonstrate the reconstruction of parent particles for full hadronic decays of $t\bar{t}$.
-Events represented by weighted nodes with edges depicting the distance between events in kinematic space, were utlised~\cite{Mullin:2019mmh} to separate the stop quark pairs from the top pair in the kinematic space.
+Events represented by weighted nodes with edges depicting the distance between events in kinematic space, were utilised~\cite{Mullin:2019mmh} to separate the stop quark pairs from the top pair in the kinematic space.
 In refs.~\cite{Pfeffer:2024tjl,Builtjes:2022usj}, $t\bar{t}$X process is scrutinized with Transformer and graph-based event classification.
 Using the point cloud representation for Higgs boson decays in tau leptons significantly improves compared to classical analysis techniques \cite{Onyisi:2022hdh}.

 \paragraph{Anomaly Detection:} Even though there are many theoretically motivated extensions of the Standard Model, the search for new physics can be regarded as an inherently model-independent endeavour, as nature need not fit into the constraints of our imagination.
 This motivates developing algorithms that do not rely on a specific BSM model but try to find deviations from the known background SM processes.
 General techniques exist in ML literature which are appropriate for model-independent searches called anomaly detection, wherein an algorithm focuses on learning the features of a well-understood class (the background in our case) and identifying anomalous data samples that do not have the same features.